tannersullie/writersite/_pages/about.md

     excerpt: "The Windveiled Pokemon"

 ---
+Graduating from the University of Arkansas at Little Rock (UALR) with a M.A. in Professional and Technical Writing proved to be more difficult than I originally thought.
+However, I do not regret the decision now seeing all the doors that additional time of refinement and polish open for me.

 Tanner Sullivan holds a M.A. in Professional and Technical Writing from the University of Arkansas at Little Rock.
 Since graduating, they have held many positions that leverage writing for software such as a technical writer, product analyst, and even instructor.
 Tanner lives in Arkansas with his tabby cat, Rachel.